 - November 4 is Will Rogers Day.

-- Sunday, November 5, at 2 A.M. is the end of Daylight Saving Time.
-Set your clocks back Saturday bedtime.
+- Sunday, November 4, at 2 A.M. is the end of Daylight Saving Time.
+Set your clocks back one hour on Saturday night at bedtime!
 See more about DST.

-- If you’re fortunate, you may experience Indian Summer in November; but it can only come between November 11 and 20.
-What is Indian Summer?
+- If you’re fortunate, you may experience an Indian Summer in November; but it can only come between November 11 and 20.
+What is an Indian Summer?

 Recipes for the Season

 It’s time to start thinking about holiday preparations.

 Consult our collection of Thanksgiving recipes—from the big bird to stuffing to deserving side dishes to desserts!